-What Does Documenting Your SMS Mean
+What Does Documenting Aviation SMS Mean

-SMS documentation is probably the most critical component of aviation SMS design.
-Documentation must be clear, accurate, and easy to access.
+Documentation must be clear, accurate, current, and easy to access.
 Documentation reflects SMS compliance and SMS performance.

 Though “documentation” is a simple idea, making sure your documentation is well managed is quite difficult in actual practice.
 This is because:

-- SMS can be complex; and
+- SMS can be complex, especially for larger operators; and

 - Accounting for this size/complexity is a huge undertaking.